TheEliForbes/cronus-monitoring/GRAFANA.md

    4. Use the value of that `label` and replace any occurrence of `${DS_INPUT}`

+If you take a look at `systemDashboardTemplate.txt`, you should notice that there are numerous references to `WATCHEDNODE` in host-name comparisons.

+> Ex. `SELECT x FROM y WHERE (\"host\" =~ /WATCHEDNODE/) . . .`

+If you made a variable for your host names, replace all occurrences of the variable to `WATCHEDNODE`.
+Otherwise, replace all host-name references with `WATCHEDNODE`.

+> You may also utilize a different identifier, but we recommend what is used in `generateDashboards.sh` for consistency.

 #### Chart Prep

 If your Datasource is one other than other than InfluxDB or Flux, the preset datasources, follow the steps below, or take a look at [Grafana's Documentation](http://docs.grafana.org/administration/provisioning/#datasources).

 > A list of all supported Grafana Datasource plugins are available, along with their setup configurations, [on Grafana's Datasource page](http://docs.grafana.org/features/datasources/).

-The [`datasources` section](https://github.com/Eliforbes42/cronus-monitoring/blob/master/charts/grafana/values.yaml#L146) of the `grafana/values.yaml` file will be your starting point, and serves as an example for what's necessary in InfluxDB sources.
+The [`datasources`](https://github.com/Eliforbes42/cronus-monitoring/blob/master/charts/grafana/values.yaml#L146) section of the `grafana/values.yaml` file will be your starting point, and serves as an example for what's necessary in InfluxDB sources.

 *Some explanation of the default configuration is given below, your configuration may vary.*